3 Day Itinerary for Rome

-Nearest accommodations to the Vatican Museums
+Places to stay near the Vatican Museums

 - Mama Shelter Roma (4-star rating)

-Visit the Vatican Museums on a tour
+Visit the Vatican Museums with an excursion

 Pergamino Cafe is conveniently located no more than a 5-minute walk from the Vatican Museums.
 It's a great place to go to get away from the crowds, rest your legs and grab a bite to eat.

 This cafe is known for its speciality coffee (sorry if you're looking for Italian coffee!) and has an open outside seating area that is suitable for people watching.

 If you do decide to order a speciality coffee, do note it isn't the cheapest at 8 Euros a cup.
 Their regular flat white was still decent, although the bean was a bit bitter.
 Their vanilla muffin was also rather plain but nice!

 The Vatican Gardens

 After a busy day exploring and admiring the architecture and art of the Vatican City, it might be nice to relax by spending some time in nature.
 The Vatican Gardens is a great place to do just that as it has a calming atmosphere with beautiful monuments and impressive fountains.